Take Your Seat Banner

 Definition

-Psychologists John Bowlby and Mary Ainsworth first explored attachment in the 1950s and 1960s by researching how babies form bonds with their caregivers.
-Later, Cindy Hazan and Phillip Shaver looked at how the same patterns can be seen in adult life – in friendships, relationships, and even at work.
+UK psychologists John Bowlby and Mary Ainsworth first explored attachment in the 1950s and 1960s by researching how babies form bonds with their caregivers.
+Later, in the US, Cindy Hazan and Phillip Shaver looked at how the same patterns can be seen in adult life – in friendships, relationships, and even at work.

-A common misconception is that attachment is the same as dependence or neediness.
-It’s actually about how safe we feel when we connect and how we react when that sense of safety is threatened.
+Attachment is not the same as dependence or neediness.
+It is about how secure we feel in connection and how we respond when that sense of security is threatened.

 It’s also worth knowing that attachment style isn’t a single, fixed label.
-You might feel secure with one person and anxious with another, depending on the level of trust, communication, or how much emotional safety there is.
-The pattern is most obvious when something matters to you, so if it looks different in different relationships, that’s normal.
+You might feel secure with one person and anxious with another, depending on the level of trust, communication, and emotional safety.

-For example, when someone gets close emotionally – or even just in conversation, do you lean in, tense up, or brace for impact?
+For example, when someone tries to get close emotionally – or even just in conversation, do you lean in, tense up, or brace for impact?

-Do you need a moment to assess things, or are you immediately all-in?
+Do you need a moment to think, or are you immediately all-in, feet-first?

 Do you pull away when things feel too intense, or find yourself checking whether people still care (or second-guessing that?)

-Those reactions often have less to do with who’s in front of you, or even what they are doing/saying, and more to do with the model your nervous system built years ago.
+Those reactions often have more to do with the model your nervous system built years ago than with who’s in front of you or what they are doing.

 When we understand our particular pattern, we can see it coming and work with it, rather than being run by it.

-Healthy connection isn’t a case of being ‘perfectly’ attached.
-It’s more of an ongoing project – noticing when old wiring starts calling the shots and gently updating the script.
+Healthy connection isn’t a competition sport – being perfectly attached is more of an ongoing goal.
+The work is in noticing when your old wiring starts calling the shots and realising you can do things differently.

 The four attachment styles